catalinpit/OSS-Contribution/README.md

 `git checkout -b "Added_My_Name_To_README"`

 The name of your branch should be short and descriptive.
-The branch above is just an example, but it can be called however you want.
+The branch above is just an example, but it can be called whatever you want.

 It should describe the purpose of your changes though.
 I chose that name because I added my name to the README (_what you'll do as well_).